Prompt Engineering Guide

 Welcome to the decomposition section of the advanced Prompt Engineering Guide.

 In this section, you'll explore advanced prompting techniques that break down complex problems into simpler, manageable sub-tasks.
-This decomposition approach, inspired by human problem-solving strategies, enhances the performance of generative AI models1.
-While these techniques build on the principles of Chain-of-Thought (CoT) prompting2, they go a step further by explicitly decomposing tasks, significantly improving the problem-solving abilities of large language models (LLMs).
+This decomposition approach, inspired by human problem-solving strategies, enhances the performance of GenAI models.
+While these techniques build on the principles of Chain-of-Thought (CoT) Prompting, they go a step further by explicitly decomposing tasks, significantly improving the problem-solving abilities of Large Language Models (LLMs).

 Here's the list of techniques we'll explore:

-1. Decomposed (DECOMP) Prompting: Breaks complex tasks into sub-tasks that LLMs or handlers can solve, improving accuracy and efficiency.
+1. Decomposed (DecomP) Prompting: Breaks complex tasks into sub-tasks that LLMs or handlers can solve, improving accuracy and efficiency.

 2. Plan-and-Solve (PS) Prompting: Introduces a planning phase before problem-solving, reducing errors in reasoning steps.

-5. Skeleton-of-Thought (SoT) Prompting: Creates a basic outline first, expanding responses in parallel for faster, more accurate answers.
+5. Skeleton-of-Thought Prompting: Creates a basic outline first, expanding responses in parallel for faster, more accurate answers.

 6. Tree of Thoughts (ToT) Prompting: Allows exploration of multiple reasoning paths, enabling backtracking and more flexible problem-solving.

-7. Recursion of Thought (RoT) Prompting: Splits complex tasks into smaller sub-tasks to address context length limits in LLMs.
+7. Recursion of Thought Prompting: Splits complex tasks into smaller sub-tasks to address context length limits in LLMs.

 Why Improving Chain-of-Thought (CoT) Prompting?